4dn-dcic/fourfront/docs/public/metadata-submission/excel_submission.md

 ![ExperimentSetReplicate example](/static/img/docs/submitting-metadata/repsets_w_desc.png)

-* Then when entering information about individual experiments on the specific Experiment_ sheet you should
+* Then when entering information about individual experiments on the specific Experiment_ sheet you should:
     1. enter the alias for the replicate set to which the experiment belongs
-    * indicate the bioreplicate and technical replicate number for that experiment.
+    2. indicate the bioreplicate and technical replicate number for that experiment.

 * In the example below the replicate set consists of five experiments categorized into one of two bioreplicates - bio\_rep\_no 1 and bio\_rep\_no 2, each of which contains three and two technical replicates, respectively.